Juni - “SC Juniper’s Frost”

 She did experience a trailer-related injury in 2023, which has fully healed, but I recommend she not be hard-tied in a trailer.
 She travels quietly and comfortably when tied with a blocker ring or slip tie and settles easily once loaded.

 • Juni is a dominant mare in the herd, though she’s not always the most dominant.
-She has been known to bit and kick at new horses when they first arrive, particularly if they invade her space of feeding area.
+She has been known to bite, kick at, and chase new horses when they first arrive, particularly if they invade her space of feeding area.
 Additionally, she can get a bit “mare-ish” and goes into heat around new geldings.
 However, once she settles in and establishes her place, she gets along well with others and is generally not a problem in the herd.
 She thrives in a stable, structured environment where she has clear boundaries.

-Juni loads and unloads well and has been hauled on multiple long-distance trips.
-She has traveled out of Oregon to Arizona, Nevada, and Montana, and does great on the road.
+• Juni loads and unloads well and has been hauled on multiple long-distance trips, including travel from Oregon to Arizona, Nevada, and Montana.
 She eats, drinks, and settles well during overnight hauls and adjusts quickly to new environments.

-In 2023, she was involved in a trailer accident that left her with some residual fear around loading and unloading.
-Since then, we’ve done a lot of careful groundwork to rebuild her confidence.
-She now loads and travels comfortably with a patient handler.
+In 2023, Juni was involved in a trailer accident that left her with some residual anxiety around loading and tying.
+Since then, her confidence has been carefully rebuilt through patient, consistent handling and groundwork.
+She now loads and travels comfortably when given time to process and handled with care.

-She does best when given a moment to think and breathe.
-If she starts to feel anxious, she just needs someone who will slow things down and help her stay regulated.
-She should always be tied with a blocker ring or slip tie, not hard-tied, in the trailer.
-With that setup, she hauls quietly and is an easy traveler.
+Juni does best with a handler who allows her a moment to think and stay regulated.
+She should be tied using a blocker ring or slip tie rather than hard-tied in the trailer.
+With this setup, she hauls quietly and is an easy traveler.

 June 2023